awilli70/notebook/homework.md

 Civilians support a war at it's start (~65%)

 * Citizens should thus bear some responsibility BUT it's a small amount per individual

+## CS 111 OS

+What is systems software?

+A: Software that provides services to help other software run (eg. operating systems, distributed systems, middleware, virt systems, cloud computing management)

+What operating systems can you name?
+(Participation)

+Arduino vs. Raspberry Pi
+* Arduino is a low power micro-controller, no gui
+* Raspberry Pi can run an OS on top of it
+* Arduino only loads one program at a time
+* Raspberry Pi can run multiple programs, potentially at the same time (concurrency not parallelism)